antoniocrorusso/BisNaCCXP/README.md

 - It includes three games: Pong, Space Invaders, and a reimagination of Tetris.

 ## Copyright Notice
-- All images used on this game are owned by Mondelez International.
+- All product/brands used on this game are owned by Mondelez International.
 - No reproduction, distribution, or copying of any kind is permitted under any circumstances.
 - You are not permitted to copy, modify, distribute, or create derivative works based on this content, in any medium or format.
 - This repository is for showcase purposes only.